wences-sanchez/Knowledge-Base/pages/The Cucumber Book (highlights).md

 		- -
 	- 7. Step Definitions: On the Inside
 		- -
-		- How is Cucumber used in the real life? #card
+		- How is Cucumber used in the real life? #car
 			- Now we’re going to pick up this scenario and work outside-in, designing the system as we go, just as we would on a real project
 		- -
 	- Sketching Out the Domain Model
 		- -
-		- Es mejor terminar de testear los steps del escenario que zambullirse en el TDD (un test funcional [escenario] fallido —> un nuevo ciclo en TDD) #card
+		- Es mejor terminar de testear los steps del escenario que zambullirse en el TDD (un test funcional [escenario] fallido —> un nuevo ciclo en TDD) #car
 			- It’s tempting to pause here, move the Account class into a separate file, and start driving out the behavior we want using unit tests.
 We’re going to try to resist that temptation for now and stay on the outside of the Account class.
 If we can get a full tour through the scenario from this perspective, we’ll be more confident in the design of the class’s interface once we do step inside and start implementing it.
 		- -
 	- Removing Duplication with Transforms